KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 and when it turns inward toward **collapse**.

 It feels the **pulse**
-beneath the surface of all becoming.
+beneath the surface of becoming.

 🌐〰️💠🕊️